That’s why in the previous post of our content writing series, I covered the things you need to prepare before writing a piece of content for the web.

 Also make sure to brand your images with your business name, logo, colors and fonts so they are consistent and easy to associate with your brand.

 Static images and graphics are great when you want to spice up your content.
 But some things can be best conveyed only by using a GIF or video.
+And good content takes advantage of that.

 This visual medium is perfect for telling a story, or showing some quick steps on how to do something.